aptos-labs/aptos-core/developer-docs-site/docs/index.md

 ## Community projects on Aptos

 Here's a [list of community-maintained projects](https://github.com/aptos-foundation/ecosystem-projects) collected by the [Aptos Foundation](https://aptosfoundation.org/).
 If you have a project that you want added to the list, just edit the page and add a GitHub pull request.

+Want to pitch in on smaller tasks, such as doc updates and code fixes?
+See our [Community](./community/index.md) list for opportunities to help the Aptos ecosystem.